Dr Laura Flannigan FRHistS

 Research Interests

-In late 2023 my thesis research will be published as a monograph, entitled 'Royal Justice and the Making of the Tudor Commonwealth, 1485–1547'.
-This book combines a detailed analysis of the inner workings of government with attention to the social demands which influenced the development of justice-giving at the centre of power.
+In late 2023 this research was published as a monograph with Cambridge University Press, entitled 'Royal Justice and the Making of the Tudor Commonwealth, 1485–1547'.
+Based on a study of some 5,000 legal documents in the UK's National Archives, this book combines a detailed analysis of the inner workings of government with attention to the social demands that influenced the development of justice-giving at the centre of power.
 This has the potential to alter our perception of who had a hand in shaping Tudor England – besides the monarchs and ministers with whom we are most familiar.

 Teaching